Featured post image

 Like many others, you might find yourself keeping these intrusive thoughts a secret.
 Many people experience shame around having such thoughts.
 Shame is where we link having such thoughts as being a sign that we have done something wrong or are a flawed person.

 Unfortunately, secrecy feeds shame.
-When we keep these thoughts hidden, we start to believe we should be hiding them—that we must be doing something wrong.
-And the more shame we feel, the more likely we are to struggle with mental health challenges.
+When we keep these thoughts hidden, we start to believe we should be hiding them.
+That we must be doing something wrong.
+And the more shame we feel, the more likely we are to struggle with our mental health.
 Shame can also prevent us from seeking support.
 It becomes a painful cycle.

 So Why Do We Get Scary Thoughts?

-Since most mothers experience these thoughts, we can say that they are a normal part of the motherhood journey.
+Since most mothers experience these thoughts, we can say that they are a normal part of motherhood.
 As with all perinatal mental health challenges, these thoughts are not a reflection on you as a person or your capabilities as a mother.

 During the perinatal period, your brain is programmed to be highly alert to potential dangers so it can protect your baby.
-This heightened alertness is especially common in first-time mothers, who don’t yet have previous experiences to help judge what’s risky and what’s not.
 In this context, it makes sense that your mind might go into overdrive, scanning for worst-case scenarios.
 The difficulty comes when we’re not able to learn over time that these new situations are safe and instead our anxiety and distress stays high.

-Other stressors which add to a mother’s sensitivity to intrusive thoughts in the perinatal period include:
+Other stressors which make intrusive thoughts more likely in the perinatal period include:

 • Sleep deprivation, which affects mood, emotional regulation, and clear thinking (not that you need reminding!)